Nearest train station

 Recruitment starts from the hotel’s immediate vicinity.
 There is on-site training and an inclusive environment for both staff and guests.

-We spoke with the team at The Slate to learn the latest on the hotel’s conscious journey.
+We spoke with Prakaikaew Na-Ranong, one of the Originals behind The Slate, to learn the latest on the hotel’s conscious journey.

 From the design to the concept to the cuisine, our philosophy is to embrace all things local.